Best 4K graphics card

 If you want to shop beyond the scope of our picks, know that finding the right graphics card can be tricky.
 Various vendors offer customized versions of every GPU.
 For example, you can buy different Radeon RX 5700 models from Sapphire, XFX, Asus, MSI, and PowerColor.

 To help narrow down the options and find the right card for you, you should consider the following things when doing your research:

-Overclocks: Higher-priced custom models are often overclocked out-of-the-box to varying degrees, which leads to higher performance.
+Overclocks: Higher-priced custom models are often overclocked out-of-the-box to varying degrees, which can lead to higher performance.
 Most modern custom cards offer the same essential level of performance,however.

 Cooling solutions: Many graphics cards are available with custom coolers that lower temperatures and fan noise.
 The vast majority perform well.
 Liquid-cooled graphics cards run even cooler, but require extra room inside your case for the tubing and radiator.
 Avoid graphics cards with single-fan, blower-style cooling systems if you can help it, unless you have a small-form-factor PC or plan on using custom water-cooling blocks.

-Length: Many graphics cards are of a similar size, but longer and shorter models of many GPUs exist.
+Size: Many graphics cards are of a similar size, but longer and shorter models of many GPUs exist.
 High-end graphics cards are starting to sport especially massive custom cooling solutions to tame their enthusiast-class GPUs.
 Double-check that your chosen graphics card will fit in your case before you buy.

 Compatibility: Not all hardware supports a wide range of connectivity options.
 Higher-end graphics cards may lack DVI ports, while lower-end monitors may lack DisplayPorts.
 Only the most modern Radeon and GeForce graphics cards support HDMI 2.1 outputs.
 Ensure your graphics card and monitor can connect to each other.
 Likewise, make sure your power supply meets the recommended wattage for the graphics card you choose.